 The soil sieve enables you to take a bucket full of growing media and separate it into different grades.
 Particles larger than 7mm can be used for the drainage layer, smaller than 7mm but larger than 5mm can be used in the lower third portion of your container.
 Smaller than 5mm but larger than 3mm can be used in the second third, and everything smaller than 3mm at the top.

-This is another repotting accessory which is often not considered of great value, from what I can see.
-Although it is true that you can make your own out of an old plastic beverage bottle, you can use an ice scoop or perhaps something else, the benefit of using a purpose designed and made bonsai set of scoops is that they come in 3 different sizes.
+The benefit of using a purpose designed and made bonsai set of scoops is that they come in 3 different sizes.
 Each of the different sizes will nest into its bigger brother, which makes storage or packing a little neater too.
-You will also find one size more comfortable to work with than another on a particular tree.
+You will also find one size more comfortable to work with than another on a particular size of tree.
 The sharp angle of the scoop helps when you need to get media into a pot around a tree with a large and low canopy.

 Image caption.
 Both stainless steel and plastic scoops will not rust, which is a good thing as soil scoops are often forgotten outside, get wet and are really just abused all round!